About Us

 Isla Couser – Board member and East Fife FC Board Representative

-Going to the football has become my weekly routine, and it really does give me something to look forward to at the end of another long week!
-It’s not just about the game, it’s the people I’ve met along the way, the memories made (good & bad) and the sense of belonging the club has given me.
+Attending football matches has become a weekly routine for Isla, providing her with something to look forward to at the end of a long week.
+For her, it’s not just about the game itself but also the friendships formed, the memories created (both good and bad), and the strong sense of belonging that the club has given her.

 Alan Cairns – Board Member, Social Media and Engagement Officer